MicroStrategy/rest-api-docs/docs/common-workflows/improve-performance-by-working-with-partial-resources/field-selection-for-data-api-v2-result-fetching-endpoints.md

 ---
-title: Field Selection for Data API v2 Result-Fetching Endpoints
+title: Field selection for data API v2 result-fetching endpoints
 description: For Data API v2 result-fetching endpoints, the MicroStrategy REST API provides a specialized flavor of field selection support.
 It is tailored for Data API specific use cases using a similar syntax.
 ---